Strider (1989 arcade game): Ports

-Capcom separately produced a version for the Sharp X68000 computer in 1991, releasing it exclusively in Japan.
+Capcom separately produced a version for the X68000 computer in 1991, releasing it exclusively in Japan.
 It is a very close reproduction of the arcade original, with minimal changes.

 A version for the Capcom Power System Changer was planned and previewed but never released.

 NEC Avenue produced a PC Engine CD version of Strider Hiryu, which was released exclusively in Japan on September 22, 1994 as a CD-ROM² title which requires the Arcade Card expansion.
 It features an all-new desert stage that was not in the arcade version, as well as newly recorded cut-scenes, music and dialogue, with Japanese voice actor Kaneto Shiozawa as the voice of Hiryu and Kōji Totani as the Grand Master.
 The PC Engine CD version had a long development process, having been planned in various formats, including the SuperGrafx at one point.

 The PlayStation version of Strider was first released by Capcom in 2000 as a second disc which came packaged with the PlayStation version of Strider 2.
 The North American release has the Strider and Strider 2 game code pressed onto the wrong disc.
 This version was reissued separately in Japan on October 24, 2006 as part of the Capcom Game Books series, which included an extended manual and strategy guide for the game.
 This makes this standalone version technically the last original PlayStation game ever made, released after the system's discontinuation in March 2006.

 The original arcade version was included in the 2006 video game compilations Capcom Classics Collection: Remixed for the PlayStation Portable and Capcom Classics Collection Vol. 2 for the PlayStation 2 and Xbox.
 A Japanese mobile phone version was released in 2010.